 Start by picking the markets that are key to your brand’s business model and research the local networks thoroughly, launching only when you are 100% comfortable that the network can meet your brand’s needs.

-Managing multiple networks will require more time and resource, but your affiliate programme and ultimately your client’s brand will benefit.
+Managing multiple affiliate networks will require more time and resource, but your affiliate programme and ultimately your client’s brand will benefit.